jennie/community-manual/community-guidelines/how-to-present-at-a-speaker-social.md

 _Ask the audience a question and get feedback on a problem you're struggling with_

 If you have future plans for growing or changing the project, talk about what they are.
 Looking for help or collaborators?
+Let people know.

+We don't normally do a Q&A at the end of talks, but you're welcome to invite questions and discussion if you like.

-Send out a call!
-A great way to lead in to a lively Q+A session is to ask attendees for feedback about a specific aspect of your project.
-This could be about game design \("What do you think is most unique about this design?"\), the interface \("How do I make the actions available to the player more clear?"\), research \("Who's doing interesting work that I should check out?"\), collaboration \("I'm looking for a sound designer…"\) - or any other issue you're wondering about!
+You could ask for feedback about a specific aspect of your project.
+This could be about game design \("What isn't working about this?"\), the interface \("How do I make the actions available to the player more clear?"\), research \("Who's doing interesting work that I should check out?"\), collaboration \("I'm looking for a sound designer…"\).

 ### Remember!

-* **Wherever you're at, it's good enough!** Try to avoid self-deprecating phrases or apologizing for the state of your project.
+* **Wherever you're at, it's good enough!** Try to avoid self-deprecating phrases or apologizing for the state of your project (we know, it can be hard!).
 Assume that the audience is excited to hear what you have to say - they are.
 This sets a open and encouraging tone for everyone in the room who is working on a progress they might be shy about sharing.
 * **Your perspective is unique:** Remember that there will be people in the audience who are less experienced than you — your work may be the motivation they need to make their first game or get involved with the community.
 You have skills and experience and interesting ideas - you never know who or what you might inspire.
 * **Allow the community to participate:** Sharing the difficult parts of your process, the setbacks and failures, make your work relatable.
 And asking for feedback or help on a specific component lets the audience contribute and get involved in your project in small way that just might lead to a breakthrough.
 Be open to new ideas – it's a chance to build relationships and deepen your work.
 * **Use inclusive language:** DMG strives to provide a space as free as possible from linguistic and physical/environmental barriers and aggressions.
 We ask that everyone part of this community, but especially workshop leaders and speakers at our events, be **very intentional in their speech**, aware of the words they use and the effect they may have on attendees, and humble when corrected or questioned.
 Read [Avoiding Ableist Language](avoiding-ableist-language.md).